oibiyemi/nfs_PersistentVolume/README.md

 Configuration of NFS Server
   NFS = Network file system
-        distributed file system
+        #distributed file system
-        shared file system
+        #shared file system

-Step 1: Install NFS Kernel Server
+#Step 1: Install NFS Kernel Server
-Before installing the NFS Kernel server, we need to update our system’s repository index with that of the Internet through the following apt command as sudo:
+#Before installing the NFS Kernel server,
+  #we need to update our system’s repository index with that of the Internet through the following apt command as sudo:

-$
  sudo hostname nfs
  sudo apt-get update

-The above command lets us install the latest available version of a software through the Ubuntu repositories.
+#The above command lets us install the latest available version of a software through the Ubuntu repositories.

-Now, run the following command in order to install the NFS Kernel Server on your system:
+#Now, run the following command in order to install the NFS Kernel Server on your system:

-$ sudo apt install nfs-kernel-server -y
+sudo apt install nfs-kernel-server -y

-Step 2: Create the Export Directory
+#Step 2: Create the Export Directory

 sudo mkdir -p /mnt/share/

-=# As we want all clients to access the directory,
-    we will remove restrictive permissions.
+=# As we want all clients to access the directory, we will remove restrictive permissions.

 sudo chown nobody:nogroup /mnt/share/
 sudo chmod 777 /mnt/share/

-Step 3: Assign server access to client(s) through NFS export file
+#Step 3: Assign server access to client(s) through NFS export file

 sudo vi /etc/exports